 The above are common dangers of camping wherever you travel, but there are a couple more safety things I want to leave you with.
-The first being a danger when driving to your campground, and the second being a danger when traveling in tornado country.
+The first is a danger when driving to your campground, and the second is a danger when traveling in tornado country.

 Driving an RV in Strong Winds

 Generally speaking, you should avoid driving an RV in strong winds of 45 mph or more.
 Once winds hit around 60 mph, the wind can topple large vehicles.

 RVs have a large surface area, and winds like that can tip over your vehicle.
 At the very least, winds at that speed can push you like waves crashing into a toddler.